-- RIK is a simple reading process allowing for stopping all the way and not wasting time - Later, we will see more advanced reading processes - The RIK process is structured along the DIKW pyramid and the Spinner IK knowledge acquisition process: - without questions no knowledge from information - without recitation no knowledge: no embedding of the information in your own knowledge (self-context)
+- RIK is a simple reading process allowing for stopping all the way and not wasting time - The RIK process is structured along the DIKW pyramid and the Spinner IK knowledge acquisition process: - without questions no knowledge from information - without recitation no knowledge: no embedding of the information in your own knowledge (self-context)

 - Analyse Paratext: Table of Contents

 - Find out focus of work (Schwerpunkte)

 - Separate background from the author's work

 - Skip analysis: Find out chapters you know already and decide to skip them

 - Paging through ("Durchblättern")

 - How long are main chapters?

 - What is side material?

 - Analyse Eye Catchers

 - Figures, tables

 - Central definitions

 - Other structuring aids

-- Analyze the introduction
+- Analyze the abstract and the introduction

 - Research question?
 Research Hypothesis?
 Research Method?
 Research

 Validation?

-- Relevance

-- Positioning into the research landscape
+- Relevance, Positioning into the research landscape

+- Find out Assumptions of the paper

+- Find out Restrictions (Limits) of the paper

 - Analyze summary or conclusion

 - Central points, results

 - What should be read more intensively? what are the main sections to be read?

 - Read the skeleton (the first sentence of each section)

 - Relevance check of the sections

 - "Points" of the sections

 - Get an overview about the argumentative structure of the paper